Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The Asus ZenWiFi Pro XT12 is one of the most comprehensive purpose-built Wi-Fi 6 mesh systems.

 Fans of the Amazon eero or Google Nest Wifi take note: Neither of them made it to these two lists, not even close.
-Unlike the hype and aggressive marketing, in my book, they are by far the worst networking hardware for any home — you shouldn’t use them even if they are free.
+Unlike the hype and aggressive marketing, in my book, they are by far the worst networking hardware for any home—you shouldn't use them even if they are free.

 These mesh systems have only a single broadcaster with one band per frequency (2.4 GHz and 5 GHz.)
 As a result, in a wireless setup, the speed of the satellite unit’s 5 GHz band is generally only half that of the router unit due to signal loss.

 However, in a wired configuration, a dual-band mesh system will give you consistent performance throughout.
-So, if you have run your home with network cables, this type of mesh will deliver the best bang for your buck.
+So, in a wired home, this mesh type delivers the best bang for your buck.
+In short, a dual-band mesh system with wired backhauling makes more sense than a Tri-band alternative.

 Performance